-Our lead program is GDC-0084, a small molecule inhibitor of the PI3K / AKT / mTOR pathway, which is being developed to treat glioblastoma multiforme, the most common and most aggressive form of primary brain cancer.
+Our lead program is GDC-0084, a small molecule inhibitor of the PI3K / AKT / mTOR pathway, which is being developed to treat glioblastoma multiforme, the most common and most aggressive form of primary brain cancer in adults.
 Licensed from Genentech in late 2016, GDC-0084 entered a phase II clinical trial in March 2018.
 Initial data is expected in early calendar 2019.
+GDC-0084 was granted orphan designation for glioblastoma by the US FDA in February 2018.

 TRX-E-002-1 (Cantrixil), is a third-generation benzopyran molecule with activity against cancer stem cells, and is being developed to treat ovarian cancer.
 TRX-E-002-1 is currently undergoing a phase I clinical trial in Australia and the United States.
 Initial data was presented in June 2018 and the study remains ongoing.
+Cantrixil was granted orphan designation for ovarian cancer by the US FDA in April 2015.